AlessandroMinali/rye/views/extra.md

 	use Rack::ETag
 	run Rails.application.routes

-   Anyhow, continuing on we have this class definition:
+   Anyhow, continuing on we have this module definition:

     module Kernel
       def info(title, r)